 The Share Standard is used to determine the number of Ordinary Shares that a Shareholder is expected to hold based on the Shareholder's trading with the Company.
 As at the date of this PDS the Share Standard is one Ordinary Share for every tray of Class 1 kiwifruit supplied by the relevant Grower to the Company in a processing year (as determined by the Board).
 The Board may set a different Share Standard from time to time.
 The Board's current policy is to determine the number of trays packed by a Shareholder by averaging the three highest annual volume(s) of production achieved by that Shareholder over the previous four years' production.
 Where a Shareholder transacts with the Company other than by the supply of kiwifruit, the Board can from time to time determine a policy appropriate to that type of transaction and its volume.

-In addition to the Share Standard, the Board may also determine from time to time a Minimum Shareholding requirement and a Share Limit.
+In addition to the Share Standard, the Board may also determine from time to time a Minimum

+Shareholding requirement and a Share Limit.

 If the Board determines that a Shareholder holds insufficient Ordinary Shares to transact with the Company (as determined in accordance with the relevant Share Standard or Minimum Shareholding), that Shareholder may be required to increase their shareholding either through the acquisition on market, or allotment, of additional Ordinary Shares.

 Where additional Ordinary Shares are to be issued and allotted by EastPack, the purchase price for such additional Ordinary Shares (being the value determined by the Board based on an independent valuation at the time of issue) is payable as and when determined by the Board.
-The Board's current policy is to give Shareholders who are Growers the choice of paying for such additional Ordinary Shares immediately in cash or over time in instalments by way of a percentage deduction from fruit payments otherwise falling due to the relevant Shareholder.
-Where a Grower elects to acquire additional Ordinary Shares over time in instalments, such shares are expected to be issued as a combination of fully paid and unpaid shares.
+The Board's current policy is to have an annual shareholder charge for shareholders who do not hold sufficient shares to meet the share standard.
+This shareholder charge is based on the growers production for that year at a rate per tray as outlined in the Annual Grower Guide.
+This shareholder charge is deducted from grower payments and converted into fully paid shares in the company.